aam/skiaex/README.md

 # skiaex

-This sample demonstrates how to use Skia and HarfBuzz with Freetype to produce pdf file from a given stdin.
+This sample demonstrates how to use Skia and HarfBuzz with Freetype to produce .pdf-file from a given stdin.

 HarfBuzz and its prerequisites
 ===